Eddie Rosario Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Brewers pitching staff ranks 18th in MLB.

-- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.96).
+- The Brewers' 3.95 team ERA ranks 10th across all MLB pitching staffs.

-- Brewers pitchers combine to surrender 119 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Brewers pitchers combine to give up 120 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Houser (3-2) gets the starting nod for the Brewers in his 11th start of the season.
-He has a 3.79 ERA in 57 2/3 innings pitched, with 39 strikeouts.
+- Teheran (2-4) gets the starting nod for the Brewers in his 10th start of the season.
+He's put together a 4.01 ERA in 51 2/3 innings pitched, with 35 strikeouts.

-- The right-hander last appeared on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing three earned runs while giving up six hits.
+- The righty last appeared on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 30-year-old has put up an ERA of 3.79, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .296 batting average against him.
+- The 32-year-old has amassed an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.